AAA Offers Principles For Equitable and Effective Immigration Policy Reform

 Consistent and rigorous measures to prevent discrimination against LGBTQ persons seeking US residency and citizenship, and discrimination against women seeking equal opportunities and rights to work.

-An effective system for dealing with refugee and asylum requests, for treatment of refugees and asylum-seekers while awaiting a hearing, and consistent assurance of due process throughout the hearing process for detention and deportation.
+An effective system for dealing with refugee and asylum requests, for the humane treatment of refugees and asylum-seekers while awaiting a hearing, and consistent assurance of due process throughout the hearing process for detention and deportation.

 Clear and consistently enforced protections for guest workers, unaccompanied minors, and other vulnerable populations subject to exploitation or abuse.